gem5/website/_posts/2020-05-03-season-of-docs.md

 In this blog post we shall outline who we are and what kind of projects we are looking for technical writers to undertake.
-During the exploration phase (May 11th -- June 8th), we shall begin collaboration  with technical writers to flesh-out project ideas, with the goal of having a technical writer join us later in the year to undertake their proposed project.
+During the exploration phase (May 11th -- June 8th), we shall begin collaborating with technical writers to flesh-out project ideas, with the goal of having a technical writer join us later in the year to undertake their proposed project.